 William Myers is a curator, author, and teacher based in Amsterdam.
-His book Biodesign (2012 and 2018 editions) identifies the emerging practice of integrating biological processes into design and architecture.
+His book Biodesign (2012, 2018, 2022 editions) identifies the emerging practice of integrating biological processes into design and architecture.
 It is published by the Museum of Modern Art (MoMA) in New York and Thames & Hudson worldwide.
-His book Bio Art: Altered Realities (2015) profiles art that uses biology in new ways or responds to advances in the life sciences which disrupt our concepts of identity, nature, or the definition of life.
+The most recent edition is published in China by CAFA.
+His book Bio Art: Altered Realities (2015) profiles art that uses biology in new ways or responds scientific advances which disrupt our concepts of identity, nature, or the definition of life.

-Past exhibitions include ReShape, Life Time, Fluid Matter, and Matter of Life at MU Artspace in Eindhoven, Biodesign in Rotterdam at Het Nieuwe Instituut, and Cut/Paste/Grow at Proteus Gowanus in Brooklyn, New York.
-William's writing and exhibitions have been profiled in the journal Science, The New York Times, The Wall Street Journal, Smithsonian Magazine, Volkskrant, Domus, and Folha de São Paulo, among others.
+Myers has also organized, in collaboration with Angelique Spaninks, several exhibitions for MU Hybrid Arthouse in Eindhoven including ReShape, Life Time, Fluid Matter, and Matter of Life.
+His writing and exhibitions have been profiled in the journal Science, The New York Times, The Wall Street Journal, Smithsonian Magazine, Volkskrant, Domus, and Folha de São Paulo, among others.
 William has been an invited presenter at Harvard University, Tate Modern, MoMA, Stedelijk Museum Amsterdam, Universitário Belas Artes de São Paulo, Oxford University, International University of Catalunya, Leiden University, the Royal College of Art, RMIT, and Genspace, the first community biotech lab in the United States.

 See upcoming events and lectures.